This story started here.

 "And how long had you both known Miss…" Her voice trailed off as she turned to look at the girl.

 "Violet Quest," the girl supplied.

-The cousins hesitated for a moment, and Stephanie said, “For all your appearance of… being old friends, I know that you two met Miss Quest on the bus.
-I saw you notice her, discuss her (in low tones, of course), and then move to seats next to and across from her, engaging her in conversation.”
+The cousins hesitated for a moment, and Stephanie said, "For all your appearance of… being old friends, I know that you two met Miss Quest on the bus.
+I saw you notice her, discuss her (in low tones, of course), and then move to seats next to and in front of her, engaging her in conversation."